Guide

 Beyond the company’s values, you can also examine the actions they have taken to address risks in their products and the guardrails they have in place to prevent them.
 For generative AI products, for example, you can investigate the product’s hallucination rates to eliminate options that regularly put out falsehoods.

-Similarly, you want to consider if the AI product has a human-in-the-loop system.
-At least for now, AI operates best as a partner to humans — not a replacement for them.
 For example, a generative AI tool can automatically generate a relevant and customized response in a live chat conversation, but it’s best for a human rep to always have the option to read through the response before it is sent.
 By opting for an AI tool that empowers you to keep a knowledgeable human in the loop, you can fact-check outputs and decisions, and catch hallucinations or mistakes before they make it out into the world.

 While these aren’t the be-all and end-all of what you should consider when choosing an AI product, these considerations are key to ensuring that no matter what product you end up adopting, it will be safe and effective.
 That will help make sure that there is smooth sailing once you actually put the AI to work.